rog-SARTHAK/Networkx-Social-Network-Analysis-The-Witcher/README.md

 - What are the most important characters ?
 - How their importance evolves over time ?
 - Main communities in the network ?

+For named entity recognition we will be using spacy NLP library, for analysing the network we will use networkx and for visualization we will use gravis.